Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 # Awesome agents for your multi-agent systems

-Dive into the vibrant Coral Reef, a thriving ecosystem of AI agents crafted by Coral Protocol!
+Dive into the vibrant Coral Reef, a thriving ecosystem of AI agents crafted by the Coral Protocol!
 Our reef splits into various categories, for various use case:

 1. Genral
 2. Research/ Scrapping
 3. Software
 4. Enterprise
-5. Voice AI Agents

 ---